EStreetRockets/matrix-library/README.md

 ## Acknowledgments

-* Thank you to the Wikipedia math articles
+Thank you to the Wikipedia math articles.
+All the math is from there.